2nd Medical Group: History

-In March 2020, as part of Operation Rescript, 256 Field Hospital helped construct a temporary critical care hospital, named NHS Nightingale Hospital London, during the COVID-19 pandemic in the United Kingdom.
+In March 2020, as part of Operation Rescript, 256th (London and South East) Multi-Role Medical Regiment, then known as 256 Field Hospital, helped construct a temporary critical care hospital, named NHS Nightingale Hospital London, during the COVID-19 pandemic in the United Kingdom.

-Future

-Under the Future Soldier programme announced on 25 November 2021, the brigade will be reduced to a Colonel's Command.
-Subsequently, many units will be moved under direct command of the divisions (see future structure below).
-The new command will be known as '2nd Medical Group'.
-In addition, the group will transfer from 1st Division to 'Field Army Troops', reporting directly to Commander Field Army.
+Under the Future Soldier programme announced on 25 November 2021, the formation was reduced to a Colonel's Command.
+Subsequently, many units were moved under direct command of the divisions.
+The formerly named 2 Medical Brigade became 2 Medical Group.
+In addition, the group transferred from 1st Division to Field Army Troops, reporting directly to Commander Field Army.
 The role of the group was described as follows: "The 2nd Medical Group will generate field hospitals and task-organised medical support to the deployed force.
 It will be significantly reinforced by Army Reserve multi-role medical regiments and specialist medical capabilities.

+Role

+The HQ has operational command of 2 Regular Multi-Role Medical Regiments, 9 Reserve Multi-Role Medical Regiments, a Reserve medical evacuation regiment, a Reserve hospital support regiment, and the Reserve Medical Operations Support Unit, which provides small teams of pre-qualified medical staff officers to support operations and exercises.
+The group also provides the enhanced medical operational command and control (C2) capability lost by the Army Medical Services (AMS).